Kaylan Marckese: Loan to Bristol City

 On August 2, 2023, it was announced that Marckese would spend the 2023–24 season on loan with Bristol City.
 After suffering an anterior cruciate ligament injury on November 12 in a match against Aston Villa, Marckese returned to Arsenal to continue her rehabilitation.

 Tampa Bay Sun

 On July 8, 2024, Marckese returned to her hometown by signing with the Tampa Bay Sun ahead of the inaugural USL Super League season.
 On 6 March 2025, Marckese and her team announced that she had ruptured her ACL, after going down 10 minutes into her debut on 8 February 2025.

+In November 2025, Marckese announced her retirement from playing professionally as a result of accumulated knee injuries.

 Community Work

 Marckese works with young primary school girls to pursue careers in sport.
 She has also spoken at the Arsenal Embrace Equity event during International Women’s Month to highlight the contributions women have made in society.
 For her community work, Marckese was named the Professional Footballers’ Association (PFA) Community Champion for the 2022/23 season.
+She has also been involved in The Second Half programme, an initiative co-founded by Kim Little and Karen Carney to help players prepare for retirement from professional play.